 Try a FREE course unit

-This unit introduces you to the contested area of educational inclusion.
-You will look at differing perspectives on...
+This free course, Inclusive education: Knowing what we mean, introduces you to the contested area of educational...
 Try: Inclusive education: Knowing what we mean now

 What do you think being creative means?
-This unit engages with the debates surrounding the term ‘creativity’ and...
+This free course, Creativity, community and ICT, engages with the debates...
 Try: Creativity, community and ICT now

 Find out more about Open University courses

-Technology-enchanced learning Creative commons image Credit: By aftab via Flicker under Creative Commons licence
+Technology-enchanced learning By aftab via Flicker under Creative Commons licence under Creative-Commons license

 This course is designed for current or future professionals in elearning or ‘technology-enhanced’ learning.
 Read more: Technology-enchanced learning